 Repurposing a wine glass into a cloche

-We love repurposing broken wine glasses for our fairy cloches and it’s real easy to do.
+We love repurposing broken wine glasses for our fairy cloches, and it’s really easy to do.
 All you need is a base and a little something on the top to act as a cloche lifty-uppy thing 😀 You can use a cork as we did for this fairy diorama, or you can just glue on a pretty bead or an old doorknob.

 Right, so that’s the cloche done.
 Now we can start playing and creating our fairy beach 😀

 Creating a fairy beach in a cloche

 Use the rim of the

 wine glass cloche to make an indent in some florist foam.
 Cut out and carve a little away around from the sides to make a small mound.